9 Reading Terms You Should Know

 - It is a statement, or claim, about the topic and never a question or fact.

-- There may be multiple central ideas captured under one larger thesis.
+- There will be multiple main ideas captured under one larger thesis.

 Supporting Details: Details explain or support an idea.